 Some farmers use human sunscreen on pigs to stop them from getting sunburnt.

 Whales can spend a long time at the surface, but it depends on the species as to whether they burn.
 Sperm whales typically have dark skin and spend a lot of time at the surface.
-The fin whale is a dark color, and it’s rare to see them get burnt, which is largely due to the high levels of melanin in their skin.
-Blue whales don’t spend much time at the surface between dives but are paler, and this may be why they do not spend much time at the surface.
+The fin whale is a dark color, and it’s rare to see them get burnt, which is primarily due to the high levels of melanin in their skin.
+Blue whales don’t spend much time at the surface between dives but are paler, which may be why they do not spend much time at the surface.